kyle-heller/DashCrew/readme.md

 ## Technical Details

 - **Backend**: The application is built on the Spring Boot framework, utilizing Spring Security for authentication and authorization.
 - **Database**: Uses JPA repositories with Hibernate for ORM, supporting a relational database management system (RDBMS) such as MySQL or PostgreSQL.
+In my implementation I'm using PostGres.
 - **Frontend**: Thymeleaf templates for rendering server-side HTML, integrated with Bootstrap for responsive design.